ShashankShekhar31/Resume/README.md

 # My Resume

-**My Resume** This repository contains the source code of the resume.
+This repository contains the source code of the resume.